acherm/acherm.github.io/_posts/2026-02-24-TeXChessEngine.md

 ~1000 Elo gained from better search and evaluation (a massive improvement from pure TeX macro optimization, all discovered and implemented by the coding agent).

-## What Makes TexCCChess Remarkable
+## What Makes TeXCCChess Remarkable

 1. **It exists.** As far as I can tell, there is no prior chess engine in TeX.
 A coding agent synthesized one from scratch, with no known example to draw from.
 2. **It plays legal chess (with high confidence).** Castling, en passant, promotion, check detection, stalemate, and the 50-move rule are implemented and validated with a 23-case test suite (though not all rules have exhaustive coverage).
 Threefold repetition and insufficient-material draws are not yet implemented.
 Beyond unit tests, the engine completed hundreds of tournament games against Stockfish; in rare occasions, an illegal move or protocol error occurred, though it is unclear whether these stem from the TeX engine logic or from the UCI wrapper.
 This gives reasonable confidence that the core move generation and rule handling are robust, if not formally verified.